 14 men from U-604 also perished on this boat that had previously saved them.

 U-185 operated with the following Wolfpacks during its career:

 Westwall (8 Nov 1942 - 16 Dec 1942)

 10 Mar 1943

-Attacking convoy KG 123 in the Caribbean (sinking 2 ships) the boat was counter-attacked and forced to abort its second attack.
+After sinking two ships from convoy KG 123 in the Caribbean the boat was counter-attacked and forced to abandon a second attack.
 (Sources: Blair, vol 2, page 219)

 14 Jun 1943

-Aircraft attack, aircraft shot down:British Whitley (10 OTU RAF/G)
+Aircraft attack, aircraft shot down:British Whitley bomber (10 OTU RAF/G)

 U-564 was sunk in this attack.
-The damaged aircraft had to ditch at sea.
+The aircraft had to ditch at sea.

 3 Aug 1943